galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 module.exports = resolvers;
 ```

-First we have defined a resolver for \`Query\` and inside \`missions\`, it means when we request for missions, that function will be executed.
-There it is calling a datasource (we will talk more about datasources) to fetch our missions witch is the same response we retuen on our \`/missions\` rest endpoint.

 Wait?
 How will it load the villain and the heroes as we have defined on our type definition?

+This is important!

-There is a resolver for \`Mission\`.
-Whenever a \`Mission\` type is returned this resolver will be invoked to grab related data (if the user requested it).
-Here it have a resolver for \`villain\`, it basiclay calls a data source to call our endpoint \`/villains/{id}\` with the id coming from the parent, I mean the mission.
+There is a resolver for `Mission`.
+Whenever a `Mission` type is returned this resolver will be invoked to grab related data (if the user requested it).
+Here it has a resolver for `villain`, it basically calls a data-source to call our the `/villains/{id}` with the `id` coming from the parent, I mean, the mission.

 ```javascript
 //resolvers.js